Nthabi-06/Movie-recommender-Case-Study/README.md

 ![Screenshot (335)](https://github.com/Nthabi-06/Movie-recommender-Case-Study/assets/128138564/f8b4e414-e629-4f1b-9b7b-fac2f42f755f)

-- The graph on the left has a dataset that exhibits a left-skewed distribution of ratings, indicating that more users tend to give positive ratings to movies.
+- The graph on the left has a dataset that exhibits a left-skewed distribution of ratings, indicating that more users tend to give positive ratings to movies
-- A smaller proportion of users gave ratings between 0 and 2.7, while a larger proportion provided ratings between 3 and 5, indicating a preference for positively rated movies.
+- A smaller proportion of users gave ratings between 0 and 2.7, while a larger proportion provided ratings between 3 and 5, indicating a preference for positively rated movies
-- The dataset shows a notable split in ratings around the value of 2.6, with a large number of users giving ratings of 2.6 and above, and a smaller number of users rating movies below 2.6.
+- The dataset shows a notable split in ratings around the value of 2.6, with a large number of users giving ratings of 2.6 and above, and a smaller number of users rating movies below 2.6
-- The pie chart shows the total number of people who rated movies above 2.6: 32096073.5 which is 90.9%.
+- The pie chart shows the total number of people who rated movies above 2.6: 32096073.5 which is 90.9%
-- The total number of people who rated movies 2.6 and below: 3202569.5 which is 9.1%.
+- The total number of people who rated movies 2.6 and below: 3202569.5 which is 9.1%

 # Conclusions
+- The genre drama has the highest number of movies compared to other genres, indicating its popularity in the film industry.
+- This suggests that there is a significant audience demand for this genre.
+Drama films often explore relatable human emotions and experiences, making them appealing to a broad audience.
+- The genre may be considered cost-effective to produce compared to genres that demand extensive special effects or large-scale action sequences.

 # Recommendations
+- Recognize that Unfavorable Movie Experiences Are Also Valuable: Consider Incorporating Watch Time Metrics to Identify Movies Users May Not Have Enjoyed.
+This data is crucial in understanding individual preferences.
+- Motivate Users to Provide Movie Ratings, Especially for Less-Rated Films and Infrequent Raters.
+This effort aims to balance our dataset effectively.

 # Acknowledgements
+I would like to thank my team members for their contributions:
+- Catherine Lekalakala
+- Luhle Shumi
+- Fikile Lubambo
+- Hilda Sinclair
+- Zama Matlala
+- Medupi Matlala